imhevinpatel/Customer-Segmentation-using-clustering-model/README.md

-# Customer-Segmentation-using-clustering-model
+# customer_segmentation
-Developed a ML model to give various recommendations of financial products &amp; services on target customer groups
+Customers segmentation using clustering models to give products and services recommendations